Skip to content

 Mikael Hakansson

-Mikael Hakansson was a pioneer of Swedish floorball whose career spanned the sport's transition from a recreational activity to a professional discipline.
+Mikael Hakansson was a pioneer of Swedish floorball whose career spanned the sport's transition from a recreational activity to a paid top-flight discipline.
 Known for his explosive speed and lethal finishing around the goal, Hakansson was among the first floorball players to achieve genuine star status in Sweden.
-His contributions to both club and international competition helped shape the modern game.
+His contributions to both club and international competition helped shape today's game.

 Daniel Calebsson